microsoft/playwright/docs/src/codegen.md

 You can generate locators with the test generator.
 - Click on the **Pick locator** button form the testing sidebar and then hover over elements in the browser window to see the [locator](./locators.md) highlighted underneath each element.
 - Click the element you require and it will now show up in the **Pick locator** box in VS Code.
-- Press 'enter' on your keyboard to copy the locator into the clipboard and then paste anywhere in your code.
+- Press <kbd>Enter</kbd> on your keyboard to copy the locator into the clipboard and then paste anywhere in your code.
 Or press 'escape' if you want to cancel.

 <img width="1641" alt="Pick locators in VS code" src="https://user-images.githubusercontent.com/13063165/220958368-95b03620-3c9b-40a8-be74-01c96ba03cad.png" />